-During fiscal 2008 Mawson's common shares were approved for listing on the Toronto Stock Exchange (the "TSX"), the senior equity trading market in Canada.
-Trading commenced on February 12, 2008, under the symbol "MAW".
-Concurrently with the listing on the TSX, Mawson's common shares ceased to trade on the TSX Venture Exchange ("TSXV").
-The Company also trades on the Frankfurt Stock Exchange under the trading symbol "MRY".
+The Company's common shares trade on the Toronto Stock Exchange ("TSX") under the symbol "MAW" and on the Frankfurt Stock Exchange under the trading symbol "MRY".

 The Company holds or is acquiring significant uranium resources in the nuclear energy reliant countries of Spain, Sweden and Finland.
 As the European Union reduces its reliance on carbon-based energy sources, the Company is well placed as it develops its exploration portfolio towards the sustainable production of uranium in the shortest possible time frame.